 What is Open Streets Macon?

-Open Streets Macon returns Sunday, October 7th from 2 pm to 6 pm!
-The streets of Downtown Macon will leap to life as nearly 2 miles of Cherry Street and MLK Jr Blvd become a paved park.
+Open Streets Macon returns Sunday, October 20th from 2 pm to 6 pm!
+The streets of InTown Macon will leap to life as nearly 1.5 miles of Ash Street to Montpelier Ave. become a paved park.
 The stretches of street will be closed to motorized traffic (except for intersections where cars will be free to cross).
 There is no registration, and Open Streets Macon is free and open to the public.

 Organized by Bike Walk Macon, Open Streets Macon is a car-free celebration of public space; bringing people of all ages, abilities, and backgrounds together to walk, skate, bike, play, and re-imagine how we use our public streets.